JuliaLang/Pkg.jl/docs/src/creating-packages.md

 ### Behavior of extensions

 A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `PlottingContourExt` module.
-It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded and provides the new functionality.
+It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded too and provides the new functionality.

-In our example, the new functionality is an additional _method_ for an existing _function_ from the parent package.
+In our example, the new functionality is an additional _method_, which we add to an existing _function_ from the parent package `Plotting`.
 Implementing such methods is among the most standard use cases of package extensions.
-Within the main package, the function to extend can even be defined with zero methods, as follows:
+Within the parent package, the function to extend can even be defined with zero methods, as follows:

 ```julia
 function plot end